Zinc: Other

-A Cochrane review stated that people taking zinc supplement may be less likely to progress to age-related macular degeneration.
+People taking zinc supplements may slow down the progress to age-related macular degeneration.
 Zinc supplement is an effective treatment for acrodermatitis enteropathica, a genetic disorder affecting zinc absorption that was previously fatal to affected infants.
 Zinc deficiency has been associated with major depressive disorder (MDD), and zinc supplements may be an effective treatment.
 Zinc may help individuals sleep more.

 Topical use

 Topical preparations of zinc include those used on the skin, often in the form of zinc oxide.
-Zinc oxide is generally recognised by the FDA as safe and effective and is considered a very photo-stable.
+Zinc oxide is generally recognized by the FDA as safe and effective and is considered a very photo-stable.
 Zinc oxide is one of the most common active ingredients formulated into a sunscreen to mitigate sunburn.
 Applied thinly to a baby's diaper area (perineum) with each diaper change, it can protect against diaper rash.

 Chelated zinc is used in toothpastes and mouthwashes to prevent bad breath; zinc citrate helps reduce the build-up of calculus (tartar).

 Zinc pyrithione is widely included in shampoos to prevent dandruff.

 Topical zinc has also been shown to effectively treat, as well as prolong remission in genital herpes.